JUMP TO A TOPIC

 Comparing Expedited Reviews and Individual Reviews

-Expedited Reviews — These reviews settle claims quickly and the payout is a fixed value.
-You will use this procedure when the fixed value is known and the case meets a set of criteria established by the trust, providing medical evidence and occupational history.
-If the evidence is sufficient, the claim is valid and the process proceeds to liquidation.
-If not, you can file an individual review.
+Expedited Reviews — These reviews settle claims more quickly than individual reviews and the payout is a fixed value.
+This process is used if the case meets a set of criteria established by the trust to be expedited.
+If the evidence is sufficient, the claim is valid, and the process proceeds to liquidation and payment.

-Individual Reviews — These reviews are required when claimants such as yourself do not fall within the typical criteria set up by the trust for an expedited review.
-Payout values for individual claims might vary compared to the fixed values established for expedited claims.
-The individual review process and the result is usually based on special circumstances of a case, such as a claimant being diagnosed young, having minor children or losing earnings.
-In these cases, claims tend to be higher.
+Individual Reviews — These reviews are required when claimants do not fall within the typical criteria set up by the trust for an expedited review.
+Payout values for individual claims vary compared to the fixed values established for expedited claims.
+The individual review process and the result are usually based on special circumstances of a case, such as a claimant diagnosed at a young age, having minor children, or losing earnings.
+In these cases, payouts are typically much higher than expedited claims.

 Extraordinary Claims — These are special cases where the asbestos claim meets the criteria of an expedited claim, but liquidation is allowed to be determined like an individual claim.
-These claims are used in cases where you or a loved one were a victim of one specific company under certain employment circumstances, such as being an employee who worked for the company for a significant amount of time (30 years, for example).
+These claims are used in cases where the patient is a victim of one specific company under certain employment circumstances, such as being an employee who worked for the bankrupt company for a significant amount of time (30 years, for example).

 How Do Payment Percentages Work for Asbestos Trust Funds?

-Payment Percentages — To prevent an asbestos trust fund from running out of funds, trustees established “payment percentages” for claimants like yourself or a loved one.
-Some trusts are unable to pay claimants 100% of the claim amount.
-Instead, the asbestos trust fund payouts are a specific percentage of the claim.
+Payment Percentages — To prevent an asbestos trust fund from running out of funds, trustees establish “payment percentages” for claims.
+Most trusts are unable to pay claimants 100% of the claim amount called the “scheduled value.”
+Instead, the asbestos trust fund payouts are a specific percentage of the scheduled value for each asbestos disease.

 These payment percentages also fluctuate.
-If payment percentages increase, many trusts will back-pay past claimants to make up the difference.
+If payment percentages increase after a claimant has already been paid by a trust, the trust will back-pay past claimants to make up the difference.
 If a percentage decreases, then prior claimants do not have to pay back the difference.
 Due to this structure, there is no benefit to waiting to file a trust fund claim.
-You should start the process as soon as possible without worrying about the percentages dropping and having to return their compensation.
+You should start the process as soon as possible to avoid a decrease in percentages and a lower payout amount.
 Starting your claim right away will only benefit you.

 Start Your Asbestos Trust Fund Claim

-Asbestos was popular for years because it is heat-resistant and inexpensive.
-However, asbestos has many health risks, which many companies hid from the general public for years.
-As mesothelioma and asbestos lung cancer incidence increased, the number of legal cases concerning asbestos exposure grew.
+Asbestos has been popular for years because it is heat-resistant and inexpensive.
+However, asbestos has many health risks, which many companies ignored and hid from the general public for decades.
+As asbestos lung cancer and mesothelioma incidence increased, the number of legal cases concerning asbestos exposure grew.

 Asbestos compensation claims can be used to cover lost wages, treatment costs, funeral bills, and restitution for pain and suffering.
-If you or a loved one has mesothelioma or lung cancer from asbestos, and knows of asbestos exposure incidents, you can access these trusts.
+If you or a loved one has mesothelioma or lung cancer from asbestos, you are entitled to be compensated from these trusts.
 Learn how to start your asbestos trust fund claim with free legal support from Mesothelioma Guide’s experts.

 Common Questions About Asbestos Trust Funds